Ovusi/Pysces_Ransomware/README.md

 6. Scans for hosts on LAN and tries to connect via FTP port and brute forces it's password.
 If successful, it encrypts all files on the network.

+7. Infects certain file extensions and makes them executable, which when opened will spread to other uninfected files on other systems and execute its payload.
+It also cannot infect an already infected file.

 Thank you.